 Lower Conasauga River Trail: the hike

-The trail reaches the banks of the Conasauga River at 1.3 miles, making the first of 18 river fords.
-River crossings on the Conasauga River Trail are best approached with a wet-feet philosophy: the river’s boulders are usually moss-covered and slippery, and it’s usually safest just to plunge right in.
-The easiest way to cross?
-It’s usually the sandy, pebble-lined bottom in the river’s shallows, away from whitewater or fast-flowing, deep channels.
+The trail reaches the banks of the Conasauga River at 1.3 miles, making the first of 18 river crossings.
+Fords on this trail are best approached with a wet-feet philosophy: the river’s boulders are usually moss-covered and slippery, and it’s usually safest just to plunge right in.
+The easiest way to cross is usually the sandy, pebble-lined bottom in the river’s shallows, away from whitewater or fast-flowing, deep channels.

-The Conasauga River Trail fords river crossing eight and passes a campsite before fording through crossing nine.
+The hike navigates through river crossing eight and passes a campsite before fording crossing nine.
 At 3.15 miles, the river courses through a deep-carved channel amid large, tumbled, moss-covered boulders, creating a mid-river island.
-Cross the river here to catch the best views of the waterfall, framed lushly in vibrant green moss, from the cross-river campsite.
+The best views of the waterfall, framed lushly in vibrant green moss, are from the campsite just across the river.

 Trail safety on the Conasauga River Trail